coderdidit/neck-interactive-trainer-demo/README.md

 # The Why

-As a idnividual, I struggle to do excersize because it's not exciting enough for me
+As an individual, I struggle to do exercise because it's not exciting enough for me

-That is why i want to gemify it
+That is why I want to gamify it

 # Technologies Used
 - Tensorflow.js